At their Palmetto store, mid-90s: The Emdes with Kay Scott, Shirley Petersen & Sandy Kavanaugh. |

 There was one more move, in the late 90s, to Periwinkle's final gallery at 1305-E Palmetto.
 Soon after Periwinkle celebrated its 30th anniversary in 1999, the Emdes retired.
 As a gift to Enid & Dale, Donna Reid and Shirley Petersen lovingly put together a scrapbook of news clippings, photos, ads, postcards and greeting cards as a farewell gift for the Emdes.
 Within the scrapbook are cards, postcards and news items about either the Emdes, or their staff.
 Many of the greetings enclosed were from former Winkle Workers, who had kept in touch.
 Others are postcards from the various places the Emdes’ traveled, addressed to Periwinkle’s employees.

+For decades, the Emdes were involved in the community, in one way or another.
+In the 1960s, Enid was chairperson for the Community Cultural Coordinating Commttee for CSM, member of Friends of the Pacifica Library and Book Fair, and participated or headed other art and cultural projects.
 In their post-retirement years, the Emdes were still active.
 Enid made brochures for the Pacifica Garden Club Tour, which she participated in almost every year. and helped with some of Lionel's framing assignments.
 Lionel's Periwinkle Custom Framing business is still going strong, which is no small wonder, with the example set by his parents, along with the experience he gained when working alongside them.